florianfesti/boxes/documentation/src/api_navigation.rst

 Parts of the code still directly use the back end primitives **Boxes.ctx.save()** and **Boxes.ctx.restore()**.
 But this has several disadvantages and is discouraged.
-For one it requires matchiung calls.
+For one it requires matching calls.
 It also does not reset the starting point of the next line.
 This is "healed" by a follow up **.moveTo()**.
 Use **.moveTo(0, 0)** if in doubt.